rvlb-19/pokemon-tcg-manager/readme.md

 ## Credits

-This application was developed using data consumed from the awesome (Pokémon TCG API)[https://github.com/PokemonTCG/pokemon-tcg-api].
+This application was developed using data consumed from the awesome [Pokémon TCG API](https://github.com/PokemonTCG/pokemon-tcg-api).

 Pokémon and Pokémon character names are trademarks of Nintendo.